• Digital Nomad Resources

 Escape from Belize City

-Everyone I’ve meet who has ever been to Belize City told me not to go to Belize City.
-That is the worst thing you can tell me, as I am strangely compelled to go to cities that people tell me not to go to.
-I have been to a number of places that I have liked that people have told me I wouldn’t like, and not just out of spite.
+Everyone I’ve met who has ever been to Belize City told me not to go to Belize City.
+That is the worst thing you can say to me, as I am strangely compelled to go to cities that people tell me not to go to.
+I have been to several places that I have liked that people have told me I wouldn’t like, and not just out of spite.
 Belize City wasn’t one of those, and I will have to blog about it another time.

 A water taxi from Belize City takes about an hour, and I could tell as soon as I arrived that I would like this place.